MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-By default, all configured load balancers distribute incoming traffic on port 6443 across all control plane nodes.
+By default, each configured load balancer has a port forwarding rule that distribute incoming traffic on port 6443 across the available control plane nodes.
-Kubitect allows additional user-defined ports to be configured.
+However, Kubitect provides the flexibility to configure additional user-defined port forwarding rules.

-The following properties can be configured for each port:
+The following properties can be configured for each rule:

-+ `name` - Name is a unique port identifier.
++ `name` - A unique port identifier.
-+ `port` - Incoming port is a port on which the load balancer listens for incoming traffic.
++ `port` - The incoming port on which the load balancer listens for traffic.
-+ `targetPort` - Target port is a port where traffic is forwarded by the load balancer.
++ `targetPort` - The port to which traffic is forwarded by the load balancer.
-+ `target` - Target is a group of nodes to which traffic is forwarded.
-Possible targets are:
++ `target` - The group of nodes to which traffic is directed.
+The possible targets are:
     - `masters` - control plane nodes
     - `workers` - worker nodes
-    - `all` - control plane and worker nodes.
+    - `all` - worker and control plane nodes.

+Every port forwarding rule must be configured with a unique `name` and `port`.
-A unique name and a unique incoming port must be configured for each port.
+The name serves as a unique identifier for the rule, while the port specifies the incoming port on which the load balancer listens for traffic.

-The configuration of target and target port is optional.
+The `target` and `targetPort` configurations are optional.
-If target port is not configured, it is set to the same value as the incoming port.
+If target port is not explicitly set, it will default to the same value as the incoming port.
-If target is not configured, incoming traffic is distributed across worker nodes by default.
+Similarly, if target is not set, incoming traffic is automatically distributed across worker nodes.

 ```yaml
 cluster: